 Too bad for alien enthusiasts.
-But what if it had been an extraterrestrial spacecraft?
+But what if it had been an extraterrestrial spaceship?
 What tell-tale signs would give it away?

 Chasing far-flung stars